11ume/wezi/readme.md

 ### Functional returns

 The second way to send responses is through the **send** object of **context**.
-This object has functions to send more specific data types like streams and buffers.
+This object has functions to send data with a specific status code and for send more specific data types like readable streams or buffers.

 <br>